cbg-ethz/V-pipe/docs/tutorial.md

 ../V-pipe/init_project.sh
 ```

 ## Preparation

 Copy the samples directory you created in the step Preparing a small dataset to this working directory.
-You can display the directory structure with tree samples or find samples.
+You can display the directory structure with `tree sample`s or `find samples`.

 ```bash
 mv ./samples ./testing/work/resources/
 ```

 ### Reference
-If reference sequences is available add it to the `resources/reference/ref.fasta` directory.
-In our case, however, we will use the reference sequence HXB2 already provided with V-Pipe `V-pipe/resources/hiv/HXB2.fasta `.
+If you have a reference sequences that you would like to use for read mapping and alignment, then add it to the `resources/reference/ref.fasta` directory.
+In our case, however, we will use the reference sequence HXB2 already provided by V-Pipe `V-pipe/resources/hiv/HXB2.fasta`.

 ### Preparing V-pipe's configuration